fish-shell/fish-shell/doc_src/prompt.rst

    .. warning::
       This document uses formatting to show what a prompt would look like.
-If you are viewing this in the man page, you probably want to switch to looking at the web version instead.
-Run ``help custom-prompt`` to view it.
+If you are viewing this in the man page, you probably want to switch to looking at the html version instead.
+Run ``help custom-prompt`` to view it in a web browser.

 Fish ships a number of prompts that you can view with the :doc:`fish_config <cmds/fish_config>` command, and many users have shared their prompts online.